Applying to MSE-WE Graduate Programs

 In the math, we expect students to have completed courses in calculus and differential equations.
 In "science", we expect a year of chemistry and a year of physics.
 In terms of basic engineering courses we expect knowledge of statics and mechanics of materials, basic circuits, and introduction to materials science and engineering (MSE).
 Additional MSE courses such as thermodynamics and phase transformation would be helpful.
 With few exceptions, technical welding courses cannot be used toward degree requirements.

 Company or government-funded applicants

 Applicants funded by a company or government organization--supplying sufficient levels of funding--are encouraged to apply.
 If the applicant meets the academic requirements for admission and provides proof of funding, s/he may be admitted, regardless of the number of GRA positions available for a given term.
-Such students should e-mail the MSE graduate program (or call 614-292-7280) for further details.
+Such students should e-mail the MSE/WE Graduate Studies Coordinator (or call 614-292-7280) for further details.

 University Registrar Fee Tables

 The University Registrar provides fee tables for undergraduate fees and graduate fees for the many programs within Ohio State (scroll down to the Section II and find Engineering).
 Includes an explanation of the various student fees associated with tuition.
 Note: graduate students who receive a Graduate Research Assistanship (GRA) do not pay Instructional Fees, General Fees, Learning Tech Fee, and Tuition; these are covered by the GRA position.
 Fees not covered by the GRA position: Student Activity Fee, Student Union Fee, COTA Fee, Recreation Fee, Student Legal Services Fee (optional), as well as 15% of the student's monthly health insurance premiums.

 OSU graduate program transfer process